Lady Howard of Tavistock

 Hunter is hunted and dead man two, I’m your prey no more

-I’m Mary with a story that many a folk could tell,
+I am Mary with a story that many a girl might tell,

 Of the men you love, and those you don’t, who drive us all to hell

-So I elope with my secret sweetheart, clandestine marriage to fair Thomas
+I elope with my secret sweetheart: clandestine marriage to fair Thomas

 My life it finally felt full of hope, future brimming with such promise

-But you’ve guessed by now that this isn’t a tale where happiness will last
+But you’ve guessed by now, this isn’t a tale where happiness will last

 The pain and grieving will never stop for my Tom who died third